The Dictionary is only staffed on a part time basis, but we will try to reply as soon as possible.

-The Dictionary of Sydney is a free, innovative, collaborative online history project.
+The Dictionary of Sydney is a free, innovative, collaborative online history project based at the State Library of NSW.

 - The State Library of NSW (www.sl.nsw.gov.au) offers a free online information request service ‘Ask A Librarian‘.

-- Many government records are available at State Records NSW (www.records.nsw.gov.au) and the digitised Australian newspapers on Trove are an invaluable way of searching for information (trove.nla.gov.au/newspaper).
+- Many government records are available at State Archives and Records NSW (https://www.records.nsw.gov.au/contact-us/ask-an-archivist)

 - The Society of Australian Genealogists are experts in helping people trace family history details (http://www.sag.org.au).